dart-lang/site-www/src/_guides/language/language-tour.md

 <div class="alert alert-info" markdown="1">
 **Note:**
-Assert statements work only in checked mode.
-They have no effect in production mode.
+Assert statements work only during development.
+They have no effect in production code.
 </div>

-{% include checked-mode-2.0.html %}

-{% comment %}
-update-for-dart-2
-{% endcomment %}

 To attach a message to an assert, add a string as the second argument.